Skip to content

 Time and materials pricing is best suited for these types of jobs:

-• Complex or unusual repairs: It’s harder to estimate the labor hours it’ll take to diagnose and repair less common HVAC system problems.
+• Complex or unusual repairs: Estimating the labor hours it’ll take to diagnose and repair less common HVAC system problems is harder.
 Charging by the hour ensures you’re compensated fairly for the extra time and specialized skills you need for the job.

 • Custom installs: Pricing by the hour helps you profit on labor that’s difficult to predict ahead of time—think systems that need custom sheet metal ductwork or have unique architectural features.